oktadev/okta-angular-mysql-timeline-example/README.md

 npm install && node src/index.js
 ```

-To run the client, cd into the `client` folder and run:
+To run the client, cd into the `timeline-client` folder and run:

 ```bash
 npm install && npm start